 - Idiosyncratic Episode Naming: After Season 5, almost every episode inserts the word "Payne" into the title.

-- Idiot Ball: Malik often grips it hard, forgetting lessons he learned in previous episodes and doing things such as stealing Curtis's motorcycle or stealing Curtis's gun and taking it to school.
+- Idiot Ball: Malik often grips it hard, forgetting lessons he learned in previous episodes and doing very foolish things such as stealing Curtis' motorcycle or swiping Curtis' gun and taking it to school.

-- Inciting Incident: Janine burning down her and C.J.'s house, which forces them to move in with Curtis and Ella.
+- Inciting Incident: Janine burning down her and C.J.'s home, which forces them and the kids to move in with Curtis and Ella.

 - Out of Focus: